datasnakes/OrthoEvolution/Docs/docs/source/index.rst

-An **easy to use** and comprehensive package which aids in the **analysis and visualization of comparative evolutionary genetics** related projects specifically the **inference of orthologs** using NCBI's blast, various sequence alignment strategies, and phylogenetics analyses including PAML, PhyML, ete3, and more tools.
+An **easy to use** and comprehensive package which aids in the **analysis and visualization of comparative evolutionary genetics** related projects.
+More specifically, this project is focused on the **inference of orthologs** using NCBI's blast, various sequence alignment strategies, and phylogenetics analyses including PAML, PhyML, ete3, and more tools.

-The ultimate goal of this project is to create a reusable pipeline for the inference of orthologs in order to ensure reproducibility of data as well as improve the management and analysis of (what can be) large datasets.
+Ultimately, the goal of this project is to create a **reusable pipeline** for the inference of orthologs in order to ensure reproducibility of data as well as improve the management and analysis of (what can be) large datasets.
 The Cookies, Manager, Pipeline, and Tools modules act as a framework for our workflow, while the Orthologs